x2048/terraform/README.md

 ## Installation

-Unpack the release package into `mods/terraform` folder of your Minetest installation.
+Unpack the release package into `mods/terraform` folder of your Minetest installation and enable `terraform` mod in the world properties.

 Read more about installing mods in Minetest [here](https://wiki.minetest.net/Installing_Mods).

+## Licenses

+Code copyright (c) 2021 Dmitry Kostenko <codeforsmile@gmail.com>.

+The code is licensed under AGPL-3.0 license, see the full license text in LICENSE.txt.

+Images are licensed under CC0 1.0 Universal license https://creativecommons.org/publicdomain/zero/1.0/.